 You don’t have to be the President of the Ryan Gosling fan club, or a member of the paparazzi to admit seeing celebrities is fun.
 Getting a glimpse of these stars of the silver screen going about their everyday lives reminds us that we aren’t so different.
 In a similar way, it’s exciting when we get to see the places we know so well appear on the big screen.
-Loudoun recently experienced this with the release of Steve Carrel’s and Channing Tatum’s movie “Foxcatcher,” which was filmed at Leesburg’s Morven Park.
+Loudoun most recently experienced this with the release of Steve Carrel’s and Channing Tatum’s movie “Foxcatcher” (2015), which was filmed at Leesburg’s Morven Park.

 Loudoun’s Acting Chops

 Loudoun’s presence in the film industry can date back to Wilton Lackaye, a famed Broadway and silent film actor who was born in the county in 1862.
 Lackaye was most famous for the role of Svengali in the play Trilby in 1895.
 More recently, the Red Fox Inn’s Tap Room was a favorite stop for Elizabeth Taylor during her courtship and marriage to Senator John Warner.

 Next time you venture out into Loudoun, make sure you bring your camera.
 You never know who you may see, or whether your backdrop will also be featured in the next Hollywood blockbuster.
-Make sure you tag your photos with #LoCoVA and #LoveLoudoun to share them with us.